 - All disadvantaged pupils achieved a good level of development at EYFS. - Disadvantaged pupils achieved in line with non-disadvantaged in phonics outcomes.
-Those who did not achieve the expected standard made accelerated with the gap being closed. - Disadvantaged pupils in Year 2 made accelerated progress in reading, writing and maths.
-Outcomes for disadvantaged pupils in reading and maths exceeded national outcomes for the expected standard. - Disadvantaged pupils in Year 6 made accelerated progress as a result of the pupil premium strategy with the gap for disadvantaged SEND pupils being further closed.
+Those who did not achieve the expected standard made accelerated with the gap being closed. - Disadvantaged pupils in Year 2 made accelerated progress in reading, writing and maths. - Disadvantaged pupils in Year 6 made accelerated progress because of the pupil premium strategy with the gap for disadvantaged SEND pupils being further closed.